 1.0 SERVICE AIMS AND OBJECTIVES 1.1 Aims and Objectives The Housing, Health & Community Care Service is committed to ensuring that the highest standards are maintained throughout the district in food premises for which they are the Enforcing Authority, in order to protect both employees and members of the public.
 Environmental Health staff will adopt an approach to enforcement which will encompass the investigation of cases of food poisoning or suspected food poisoning and food complaints as well as inspections based on risk assessment so as to make effective use of staff resources allocated.
 Staff will act within the Department's overall enforcement policy (Document 1) but due regard will be had to guidance from recognised bodies.
 Rochford District Council has adopted the Enforcement Concordat (Document 2) and therefore staff will carry out activities in this service plan in accordance with the Concordat.
 Education plays an important part in improving food hygiene standards and therefore Environmental Health staff will carry out the activities in this service plan with an educative approach wherever possible.
-1.2 Links to Corporate Aims and Plans This service supports Rochford District Council's Performance Plan for 2005.
+1.2 Links to Corporate Aims and Plans This service supports Rochford District Council's Corporate Plan 2006/2007.
 In particular to work towards the Corporate Aims, 'Work towards a Safer and More Caring Community' and 'Improve the Quality of Life for People in our District by 'Providing Quality, Cost Effective Services'.
-This fits with the key themes of 'Feeling Safe' and 'Healthy Living' We follow all of the Councils values to: 'Act with integrity', 'Be open and transparent about what we do', 'Respect others and treat people courteously and equally', 'Be responsive to customer needs and requests', 'Always try to improve what we do' and 'Work with others to improve what we do both directly and through partnership working'.
+This fits with the key themes of 'Feeling Safe' and 'Healthy Living' in the Community Strategy.

-2.0 BACKGROUND 2.1 Profile of Rochford District Please see the website/intranet.
-2.1.1 Profile of the Housing, Health & Community Care Service Please see the Constitution (Document 3) and the intranet/website.
+We follow all of the Council's values to: 'Act with integrity', 'Be open and transparent about what we do', 'Respect others and treat people courteously and equally', 'Be responsive to customer needs and requests', 'Always try to improve what we do' and 'Work with others to improve what we do both directly and through partnership working'.
+2.0 BACKGROUND 2.1 Profile of Rochford District See the website/intranet.
+2.1.1 Profile of the Housing, Health & Community Care Service See the Constitution (Document 3) and the intranet/website. , The Council is restructuring its external services and this will see environmental functions, including this service, incorporated within a new Environmental Services Division.
+This will not have any impact on the delivery of this plan.
 2.2 Organisational Structure 2.2.1 Rochford District Council Please see the Constitution and the intranet/website.
 2.2.2 Housing, Health & Community Care Please see the Constitution and the intranet/website.
 2.2.3 Manager responsible for Food Service Safety, Food and Regulation Manager.
 2.2.4 Specialist Services Samples for analysis are submitted to a Public Analyst at a laboratory accredited for the purposes for analysis and which appears on the list of official food control laboratories.
 Samples for examination are submitted to a food examiner at a laboratory accredited for the purpose of examination and which appears on the list of official food control laboratories.